SHASHIDHAR2001/MULTI-CONTAINER-APPLICATION-USING-DOCKER-FOR-AUTOMATION/README.md

 while ensuring that it is reliable, scalable, and secure.

 ###SKILLS
-Docker, React.js, Git, Github, Travis-ci, AWS
+Docker, React.js, Git, Github, Travis-ci, AWS, CI/CD